-(i) ARTC will implement the finalised project management plan.

-- (ii) ARTC will provide progress reports to the RCG at RCG meetings, the nature and frequency of which will be agreed with the RCG.
-Unless ARTC and the RCG agree otherwise, a progress report will include: - (A) a report on the physical status of work commenced; - (B) an assessment of remaining time and required resources to complete the project; - (C) an assessment of expected resource availability; - (D) identification of any issues; and - (E) exceptions, where ARTC would advise the RCG that the project will deviate outside of its planned cost margins, as set out in the project budget, or outside of the planned timing tolerance margins, as set out in the project schedule, both included with the project assessment report to be provided under section 9.5(a). - (iii) Where a variation to the endorsed project budget or project schedule identified at section 9.5(b)(iii) including contingency or any endorsed Innovation Incentive Amount, or an endorsed variation at section 9.6(a)(iii) or approved by an independent expert at section 9.6(a)(viii), arises the following will apply: - (A) ARTC will submit a revised project schedule and/or costing (including any revised Innovation Incentive Amount) to the RCG for endorsement having regard to the prudency of the revised costinga and the reasonableness of the revised project schedule and the Reasonableness of any revised Innovation Incentive Amount but will continue with project delivery while a decision in respect of the endorsement is pending; - (B) the RCG may endorse all or part of the variation and where the RCG endorses all of the variation, ARTC will continue with project delivery; - (C) where if the RCG endorses less than the full variation and/or endorses a different project schedule (including where the RCG endorses less than the full amount of any revised Innovation Incentive Amount), ARTC may refer the matter to an agreed independent expert for review in accordance with section 9.6(d).
-ARTC will continue with project delivery while that expert determination is pending; - (D) the review of the independent expert will have regard to whether the cost variation is Prudent and/or whether the variation to the project schedule is reasonable (having regard to whether itand arose from a matter outside of ARTC's reasonable control or which could not have been reasonably anticipated by ARTC or in relation to any Innovation Incentive Amount if the variation is Reasonable);
+- (i) ARTC will implement the finalised project management plan. - (ii) ARTC will provide progress reports to the RCG at RCG meetings, the nature and frequency of which will be agreed with the RCG.
+Unless ARTC and the RCG agree otherwise, a progress report will include: - (A) a report on the physical status of work commenced; - (B) an assessment of remaining time and required resources to complete the project; - (C) an assessment of expected resource availability; - (D) identification of any issues; and - (E) exceptions, where ARTC would advise the RCG that the project will deviate outside of its planned cost margins, as set out in the project budget, or outside of the planned timing tolerance margins, as set out in the project schedule, both included with the project assessment report to be provided under section 9.5(a). - (iii) Where a variation to the endorsed project budget or project schedule identified at section 9.5(b)(iii) including contingency, or an endorsed variation at section 9.6(a)(iii) or approved by an independent expert at section 9.6(a)(viii), arises the following will apply: - (A) ARTC will submit a revised project schedule and/or costing to the RCG for endorsement having regard to

-- (E) If the independent expert decides the full extent of the variation to be taken is Prudent and/or the variation to the project schedule is reasonable, ARTC will continue with project delivery; - (F) If the independent expert decides the full extent of the variation to be taken is not Prudent or the variation to the project schedule is not reasonable, ARTC may cease project delivery, or, having regard to the findings of the independent expert, propose a variation to the RCG in accordance with section 9.6(c)(iii)(A); and - (G) Any cost incurred by ARTC in complying with this subsection (iii), including any cost of delay resulting from following this process will be deemed Prudent with respect to the project.
+- the prudency of the revised costing and the reasonableness of the revised project schedule but will continue with project delivery while a decision in respect of the endorsement is pending; - (B) the RCG may endorse all or part of the variation and where the RCG endorses all of the variation, ARTC will continue with project delivery; - (C) where the RCG endorses less than the full variation and/or endorses a different project schedule, ARTC may refer the matter to an agreed independent expert for review in accordance with section 9.6(d).
+ARTC will continue with project delivery while that expert determination is pending; - (D) the review of the independent expert will have regard to whether the variation is Prudent and/or whether the variation to the project schedule is reasonable and arose from a matter outside of ARTC's reasonable control or which could not have been reasonably anticipated by ARTC; - (E) If the independent expert decides the full extent of the variation to be taken is Prudent and/or the variation to the project schedule is reasonable, ARTC will continue with project delivery; - (F) If the independent expert decides the full extent of the variation to be taken is not Prudent or the variation to the project schedule is not reasonable, ARTC may cease project delivery, or, having regard to the findings of the independent expert, propose a variation to the RCG in accordance with section 9.6(c)(iii)(A); and - (G) Any cost incurred by ARTC in complying with this subsection (iii), including any cost of delay resulting from following this process will be deemed Prudent with respect to the project.
 To avoid doubt, any expenditure incurred by ARTC in continuing a project pending endorsement by the RCG or an independent expert, will be deemed Prudent with respect to the project.